-The FTC built on past efforts to address the underrepresentation of Hispanics in its workforce.
-Specifically, the FTC continued to maintain and cultivate effective partnerships by sponsoring employees to attend the 2021 Hispanic National Bar Association Convention (HNBA), held virtually.
-The FTC, through the Office of EEOWI, sponsored two attorneys' attendance at the HNBA Convention in September 2021.
+The FTC built on past efforts to address the underrepresentation of Hispanic Americans in its workforce.
+Specifically, the FTC continued to maintain and cultivate effective partnerships by sponsoring attorneys to attend the 2022 Hispanic National Bar Association Convention (HNBA).

-The FTC participated in the National Asian Pacific American Bar Association Convention (NAPABA), held virtually in November 2021.
-The FTC, through the Office of EEOWI, sponsored two attorneys.
+The FTC participated in the National Asian Pacific American Bar Association Convention (NAPABA), in November 2022.
+The FTC, through the Office of EEOWI sponsored three attorneys.
 The FTC's presence at NAPABA served several purposes, including increasing the likelihood that Asian/Pacific Islander Americans would seek employment at the Agency in the future and offered current employees the opportunity to represent the Agency as ambassadors, aiding in employee retention.